 1. Your state Medicaid office: Every state has a Medicaid agency that processes MSP applications.
 Search “Medicare Savings Program [your state]” or visit Medicaid.gov for state-specific contact information.

 2. Your local Social Security Administration (SSA) office: SSA can accept MSP applications and forward them to your state Medicaid agency.
+(You can also use SSA’s online Extra Help application, which the SSA shares with your state to start an MSP determination.)

 3. Medicare.gov/talk-to-someone: Medicare’s website can direct you to local help, including State Health Insurance Assistance Programs (SHIP) that offer free, unbiased help with MSP applications.